An introduction to $p$-adic $L$-functions: Proof of Iwasawa's theorem

 \begin{corollary} The map $\mathrm{Col}$ restricts to a map $\sU_{\infty,1} \to \Lambda(\GG)$ of $\Lambda(\GG)$-modules. \end{corollary}

 \begin{remark} In the construction of $\zeta_p$, we renormalised by `dividing by $x$' (in \S\ref{sec:dep on a}).
 This appears here via $\partial^{-1}$.
-We see here that $\partial^{-1}$ really is essential for the Coleman map to be $\GG$-equivariant, motivating the appearance of $x^{-1}$ in \S\ref{sec:dep on a}.
-As highlighted in Remark \ref{rem:galois action}, the $\partial^{-1}$ bridges between the Galois representations $\Qp(1)$ (for $\sU_\infty$) and $\Qp$ (for the measure $\mu_a$ in Part I). \end{remark}
+We see from \eqref{eq:delta equivariant} that $\partial^{-1}$ really is essential for the Coleman map to be $\GG$-equivariant, motivating the appearance of $x^{-1}$ in \S\ref{sec:dep on a}.
+Conceptually, $\zeta$ and $\zeta_p$ are the $L$-function and $p$-adic $L$-function of the trivial Galois representation $\Qp$, whilst the cyclotomic units in $\UU_\infty$ form an Euler system for its twist $\Qp(1)$; the $\partial^{-1}$ bridges between these two Galois representations. \end{remark}